 While you may ignore economics, it won’t ignore you.

-—Don Reinertsen.
-Principles of Product Development Flow
+—Don Reinertsen, Principles of Product Development Flow

 Principle #1 – Take an economic view

-To this end, system builders—as represented by the entire chain of leadership, management, and knowledge workers—must all understand the economic impact of the choices they are making.
-Traditionally, the economic constraints on the systems builder’s activities is known to only a few—those decision-makers and authorities who have the understanding of the business, marketplace, and customer economics.
-However, centralizing such knowledge means that workers’ everyday decisions are either a) made without such an understanding, or b) escalated to those who have it.
+To this end, the entire chain of leadership, management, and knowledge workers must understand the economic impact of the choices they’re making.
+Traditionally, the economic constraints on their activities are known only to the decision-makers and authorities who understand the business, marketplace, and customer finances.
+However, centralizing such knowledge means that a worker’s everyday decisions are either made without this information or escalated to those who have it.

-SAFe highlights the important role that economics play in successful Solution development.
+SAFe highlights the important role of economics in successful Solution development.
 Therefore, SAFe’s first Lean-Agile Principle is to take an economic view.
-It is Principle #1 for a reason: If the solution doesn’t meet the Customer’s or systems builder’s economic goals, then the long-term viability of the solution is suspect.
-Solutions fail for many reasons, and failed economics is a primary one.
-This article describes the two primary aspects of achieving optimum economic outcomes via Lean-Agile methods:
+It’s Principle #1 for a reason: if the solution doesn’t meet the Customer’s or solution provider’s economic goals, then its sustainability is suspect.
+Solutions fail for many reasons, and economics is a big one.
+This article describes the two essential aspects needed to achieve optimum economic outcomes via Lean-Agile methods:

 Deliver Early and Often

 This difference is a material economic benefit of SAFe.
-Moreover, the picture above does not even account for the benefits of far faster feedback to the solution builder, as well as the lower probability that the waterfall end delivery will actually occur on time and, even then, have fitness for use.
-And there is a third and final factor with the prime imperative, as is shown in Figure 3.
+What’s more, the picture above does not even account for the advantage of far faster feedback to the solution builder and of eliminating the probability that the waterfall delivery would not occur on time or may not demonstrate fitness for use.
+And there is a third and final factor, as shown in Figure 3.

-Figure 3 illustrates a key differentiator, so long as the quality is high enough: Things that are delivered early to market are typically more valuable.
-After all, if it’s early enough, it isn’t available from anyone else, and therefore it’s worth a premium to the economic buyer.
-Over time, features become commoditized and cost, not value differentiation, rules the day.
-This means that even a minimum viable product (MVP) can be worth more to an early buyer than a more fully featured product delivered later.
+Figure 3 illustrates a key differentiator, as long as the quality is high enough: products and services delivered to market early are typically more valuable.
+After all, if they arrive ahead of the competition, they aren’t available from anyone else and therefore are worth a premium to the buyer.
+Over time, features become commoditized.
+Cost, not value differentiation, then rules the day.
+This means that even a Minimum Viable Product (MVP) can be worth more to an early buyer than a more fully featured product delivered later.

-Understand Economic Trade-off Parameters
+Understand Economic Trade-Off Parameters

 In this illustration:

-- Development Expense is the cost of labor and materials required to implement a Capability
+- Development expense – Is the cost of labor and materials required to implement a Capability

-- Cycle Time is the time to implement the capability (lead time)
+- Cycle time – Is the time to implement the capability (lead time)

-- The Sunk Cost Principle: Do not consider money already spent
+- The Sunk Cost Principle – Do not consider money already spent

-- The First Decision Rule Principle: Use decision rules to decentralize economic control
+- The First Decision Rule Principle – Use decision rules to decentralize economic control

 Learn More Reinertsen, Donald.
 The Principles of Product Development Flow: Second Generation Lean Product Development.
 Celeritas Publishing, 2009.